Biker Hand Signals 15 Every Rider Must Know for Safe Riding

 Left arm extended down, palm facing back.

-This signal is used to show the motorcyclists and road users that you are about to slow and stop.
+This signal is used to show the motorcyclists and road users that you are about to slow down and stop.

 4. Hazard Ahead On the Roadway

-Hazard on left: Left arm extended, pointing with index finger toward the ground and left foot pointing toward the ground.
+Hazard on the left: Left arm extended, pointing with index finger toward the ground and left foot pointing toward the ground.

-As riders use their hands to control the motorcycle some of the signals incorporate pointing with your feet.
-It’s important to practice signaling with your feet, as taking your feet off the pegs can affect the weight distribution on the bike which impacts balance, and the last thing you want is to take a tumble when you’re trying to prevent someone else from having one.
+As riders use their hands to control the motorcycle, some of the signals incorporate pointing with your feet.
+It’s important to practice signaling with your feet, as taking your feet off the pegs can affect the weight distribution on the bike, which impacts balance, and the last thing you want is to take a tumble when you’re trying to prevent someone else from having one.

 5. Blinker On

-Open and close left hand
+Open and close left-hand

 Police or speed trap ahead

-Tap the top of the helmet with the left-hand several times.
+Tap the top of the helmet with the left hand several times.

 This signal warns other motorcyclists that the police or a speed trap is coming up.
 If you’ve just passed through an area with a police presence or speed trap, use this signal to warn other motorcyclists approaching the area.
 This one is a real karma creator.
 If you’ve been saved from a sure speeding fine by another motorcyclist, remember to pay it forward.